cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 [^cameron]: Cameron, Kim.
 "The laws of identity."
 Microsoft Corp 12 (2005): 8-11.

 [^allen]: Allen, Christopher.
 "The path to self-sovereign identity."
 Life with Alacrity (2016).

+[^mahalakshmi]: Mahalakshmi, B., and K. Duraiswamy.
+"An overview of categorization techniques."
+International Journal of Modern Engineering Research (IJMER) 2.5 (2012).

 [^ARF]: EUDI Wallet.
 Architecture and Rererence Framework v 1.4.1 https://eu-digital-identity-wallet.github.io/eudi-doc-architecture-and-reference-framework/1.4.0/ Accessed on December 28, 2024.